 How is Insurance Buy Back Value Calculated?

-If you have been in a road accident and your insurance company states the total cost to repair your vehicle is higher than its overall value, they may declare it to be written off, or a ‘total loss’.
+If you have been in a road accident and your insurance company believes the total cost to repair your vehicle is approximately 80% of its overall value, they may declare it to be written off.
+This is also known as a ‘total loss’.
 It is worth understanding how this value is calculated by insurers as it doesn’t always mean your car or van is necessarily beyond repair.

 Depending on the severity of the accident, your vehicle will either be towed to a storage facility, or you may be able to take it home.
 An insurance assessor will then come to view the vehicle, where they will:

-What is the value of Your Written Off Vehicle?
+What is the value of your written off car?

 Category A – Scrap

 This is the category given to vehicles not suitable to be repaired.
-No parts of it can be reused for salvage and the whole vehicle must be scrapped.
+No parts of it can be reused for salvage and the whole vehicle must be scrapped immediately.

 Category B – Break